Encouraging coordinated prevention efforts for HIV and STBBIs

 NCCID, CATIE and REACH 2.0

 No one-size-fits-all model exists for testing and a variety of approaches will need to be combined to suit the needs and lives of all Canadians and reach national and international targets.
 This series will share promising practices for improved testing and linkage services in Canada and explore innovative ways to expand testing opportunities for people living with HIV, HCV and other STIs.
-Register for this national webinar series on reaching the undiagnosed.
+Register or watch recordings for this national webinar series on reaching the undiagnosed.

 - November 20, 2017 / HIV and HCV point-of-care testing in Canada: technologies and community programs